Frequently Asked Questions

 India SMS Best Practices, Compliance, and Features

 Market Conditions: India represents one of the world's largest and most dynamic SMS markets, with over 1.2 billion mobile subscribers.
-The market is dominated by major operators including Reliance Jio, Airtel, and Vodafone Idea.
-While OTT messaging apps like WhatsApp are extremely popular, SMS remains crucial for business communications and authentication.
-Android devices command approximately 95% market share, with iOS devices accounting for about 5% of the mobile ecosystem.
+Major operators include Reliance Jio, Airtel, and Vodafone Idea.
+While OTT messaging apps like WhatsApp dominate consumer communications, SMS remains crucial for business messaging and authentication.
+Android devices command approximately 95% market share, with iOS devices accounting for 5%.

-India offers comprehensive SMS capabilities with support for both international and domestic routes, though certain features are restricted based on regulatory requirements and routing choices.
+India supports comprehensive SMS capabilities through both international and domestic routes, though regulatory requirements restrict certain features based on your routing choice.

 Concatenated Messages (Segmented SMS)

-Support: Yes, concatenated messages are supported, though availability may vary based on sender ID type.
+Support: Yes, though availability varies by sender ID type.

 MMS Support

-MMS messages are automatically converted to SMS with an embedded URL link.
-This conversion ensures compatibility across all devices while still allowing rich media content to be shared through a web-based interface.
+MMS messages automatically convert to SMS with an embedded URL link.
+This ensures compatibility across all devices while allowing rich media sharing through a web interface.

 Recipient Phone Number Compatibility